miklevin/MikeLev.in/_posts/2025-07-10-infinite-regression-ai-collaboration-strategy.md

 told the AI to skip and not work on as it skimmed off all the easy stuff for manual AI git merging. *Manual AI git merging* — haha!
 What a world we live in.

+---

-## Intelligence Actually a Metered Commodity?
+## Is Intelligence Actually a Metered Commodity?

 > This is just ridiculous to contemplate.
 If intelligence is a metered
 > commodity, that means if you can lay something out for an actual, real
 > intelligence to tackle, you can have a steady ongoing flow of work being done
 > for you.
 It's a matter of divvying out the work.

+### The Utility Model of Intelligence

 When we talk about intelligence being a metered commodity now like a utility company now, this is what we mean.
 This kind of job that has a threshold level